inaimathi/langnostic/drafts/optimizing-clojurescript.md

 ## Advanced compilation is moderately-effective, relatively low-hanging fruit

 - using `:optimizations :advanced` instead of `:optimizations :whitespace` is an obvious piece of low-hanging fruit.
-- The resulting JS code is less readable, but if you provide `:output-dir`, `:output-to` and `:source-map` options and then serve the resuling source+maps, you get translations back
+- The resulting JS code is less readable, but if you provide `:output-dir`, `:output-to` and `:source-map` options and then serve the resuling source+maps, you get translations back.
+This made the compiler occasionally shit itself.

 ## Multimethods are expensive